coder/docs/setup/docker.md

 - External PostgreSQL databases
 - The use of your own TLS certificates.
 If you'd like to use TLS with Coder for Docker, you'll need to run Coder behind a reverse proxy (e.g., Caddy or NGINX) and terminate TLS at that point.
+[See our related guide](../guides/tls-certificates/docker-tls.md).